pbackstrom/loopdocs/docs/operation/loop-settings/configurations.md

 Only one basal schedule may be set in each Loop app.
 The basal increments are available according to the increments of the particular pump/pod you are using.
 Not all pumps provide the same increments for basal deliveries.
 Basal schedule must start at midnight and cannot contain rates of 0 U/hr.

-If you need to edit your basal schedule, simply make the edits as needed and then click on `Save to Pump...` or `Sync With Pod` button, depending on which pump you are using.
+To edit a line in your basal schedule, tap the line and adjust the time or dosage (don't use Edit).
+If tapping on the line doesn't work, try closing and re-opening the app.
+To delete a line select Edit (on the top right) and delete the ones you don't want.
+Once you are done editing, click on `Save to Pump...` or `Sync With Pod` button, depending on which pump you are using.

 !!!info ""
     If you make any basal edits and use the `Cancel` button to go back to the menu without successfully saving/syncing to pump/pod, the changes you made will not be saved.
 Loop makes saving/syncing to pump a mandatory step to successfully editing basal rates.
 If you get an error message while trying to save/sync the edited basal rates, please retry until successful.